DiasCaio/teste_plugin_moodle2/README.md

 # Atto Image Plugin with AI-Powered Alt Text Generation

+## Small Description

+The Atto Image Plugin for Moodle, originally developed to facilitate image insertion and manipulation in the text editor, has been enhanced with AI-powered capabilities.
+This extended version now offers automatic alt text generation using OpenAI-compatible Language Models
 ## Original Functionality (2013)
 The original Atto Image plugin, developed by Damyon Wiese in 2013, provides essential image insertion and manipulation features for the Moodle text editor.
 Key features include: